 I have tried the mill on both high and low ratios and it works very nicely, a joy to use.
 The ratios are roughly: 66/30 = 2.2:1 for the higher speed and 72/26 = 2.8:1 for the low speed.

-The only small items that need to be done are a belt guard and a lever to lock the rotation of the shaft so that tightening the main nut onto the belt drive is easier and something to react the forces when tightening the collets.
+The only small items that need to be done are a belt guard and a lever to lock the rotation of the shaft.
+This will mean tightening the main nut onto the belt drive is easier and there will be something to react the forces when tightening the collets.

 You can see that the overall height is very compact.
-27mm between the upper and lower aluminium plates.
+There is just 27mm between the upper and lower aluminium plates.

-The 6mm belt is more than man enough for the power and torque levels, will let you know how long the belts last.
+The 6mm belt is more than man enough for the power and torque levels.
+I will let you know how long the belts last.

 The outer dimensions of the pulleys are shown in the image below.
 The pulley on the right is attached to the motor and has pulley diameters: 34 and 30mm